savoirfairelinux/building-inclusive-open-source-software/docs/D-IDE.md

 Alternative, underlying UIs that are built for “disabled” people are often referred to as Accessible User Interfaces (AUI), sometimes as accessibility tree.
 At first, this concept seems very useful, because thinking of accessibility this way pushes us to make intended and meaningful design choices for how our apps should be accessed using various assistive technologies, font sizes, settings, *etc*, and to think of accessibility with a wider approach than just adding labels to buttons.
 It’s about designing a whole new UI - an AUI, separate from the one most users will use.

-That said, from our perspective, thinking UI and AUI as two distinct interfaces does not make sense, because :
+That said, from our perspective, thinking UI and AUI as two distinct interfaces does not make sense, because:

 - Most users never access an app using only the UI or the AUI.
 For example, someone who can see but cannot touch the screen might use a switch as input but still use the visual interface to perceive the content.
 Moreover, many people considering themselves as “able-bodied” still use some accessibility features on their devices - like custom font sizes or accessibility gestures used by power users.
-- As seen in We are all disabled and unique : accessibility, plurality and intersectionality, thinking of users as people working with various sets of abilities rather than belonging to one of the “disabled” or “able-bodied” categories better reflects the wide range of experiences you are inevitably creating when building your app.
+- As seen in We are all disabled and unique: accessibility, plurality and intersectionality, thinking of users as people working with various sets of abilities rather than belonging to one of the “disabled” or “able-bodied” categories better reflects the wide range of experiences you are inevitably creating when building your app.
 - AUI as a concept completely forgets inclusiveness and intersectionality, as it draws a strict line between the “able-bodied” and the “disabled”.
 - AUI can also create a pitfall, pushing developers to create the UI first, and then deriving an AUI from it, which makes the concept unhelpful.